 30 years.
 That is not the same as being a teacher."

-very clear in these later days that William was a master teacher who has found
+it is very clear that William was indeed a master teacher who has found a way

-a way to communicate honestly and clearly his insights on the Absolute and the
+to communicate honestly and clearly his insights on the Absolute and the premises

-was quite well known,but he never encouraged a following.
-He would go to great
+well known,but he never encouraged a following.
+He would go to great lengths to

 to that same extent I create the tangible situation which must appear to bring